Toddy Stewart started his career as a busboy in a Croatian restaurant at the age of 13.

 He has a high school diploma, an undergraduate degree, a couple of continuing education certificates, a number of graduate degree credits and a mail-in minister's license.

 He's worked as a janitor, an art hanger, a substitute public school teacher, a bartender and for a while now, a collaborative filmmaker- as a director, editor, cinematographer and creative director depending on the project.
 You know... depending.
 He does this at Picture Farm, an integrated production company at which he fills a role as one of the partners and as head creativey person

 He's won an Emmy award.
 That's probably best thing he's won, I think.

-He’s not made an expertise of public speaking, but in 2018 he joined an expert panel at Advertising Week New York talking about how to make things for a variety of digital destinations and at the 2019 version of SXSW, he found himself on an expert panel conversing about how to make the advertising industry more inclusive.
-At some point he spoke to Ad Forum about building diversity and spoke to Huck Magazine and Fly Black Bird about IDNW.
+He’s not made an expertise of public speaking, but in 2018 he joined an expert panel at Advertising Week New York talking about how to make things for a variety of digital destinations and at the 2019 version of SXSW, he found himself on an expert panel conversing about how to make the advertising industry more inclusive and at some point he spoke to Ad Forum about ways to think about fostering diversity and curiosity in business.
+He spoke to Huck Magazine and Fly Black Bird about It Doesn’t Not Work and has been interviewed by the Swell Season surf podcast.
 He was featured in the lovely book Ice Cream Headaches.

 His father-in-law gave him a very nice Spanish guitar he'd like to learn how to play.
 He tweets his dreams when he can remember them.
 He has a plein air painting easel he'd like to employ.